Brøndby IF: Rebuilding (1992–2002)

 Skovdahl decided to take a stab at coaching at Scottish club Aberdeen and Brøndby took a more Scandinavian approach, in search of stable success in the European competitions with Norwegian club Rosenborg the role model.
 The club hired Norwegian manager Åge Hareide in 2000, who proclaimed a shift in line-up to a more attacking 4–3–3 system.
 With Hareide came a handful of Scandinavian players of whom especially Sweden national team player Mattias Jonson became a fan favourite.

-The year 2000 was also the year the club finalized a planned expansion of Brøndby Stadion from a 20,000 to a 29,000 capacity, making it the second largest stadium in Denmark, only trailing the Parken Stadium of F.C.
-Copenhagen.
+The year 2000 was also the year the club finalized a planned expansion of Brøndby Stadion from a 20,000 to a 29,000 capacity, making it the second largest stadium in Denmark, only trailing the Parken Stadium of Copenhagen.
 At the cost of 250 million DKK, the vast expenditure was seen as a sign that the club was out of its former financial crisis.
-The building project was finalized in Autumn 2000, and on 22 October, 28,416 spectators saw Brøndby beat Akademisk Boldklub 4–2 in the opening match of the rebuilt stadium.
+The building project was finalized in Autumn 2000, and on 22 October, 28,416 spectators saw Brøndby beat AB 4–2 in the opening match of the rebuilt stadium.

 Hareide's visions of a 4–3–3 system never worked out, and the team soon returned to the well-known 4–4–2 setup.
-As he slowly lost hold of a ten-point lead to rivals F.C.
-Copenhagen, gained in a great first half of the 2001–02 Superliga season, Hareide took his leave in spring 2002 before the last matches of the season.
+As he slowly lost hold of a ten-point lead to rivals Copenhagen, gained in a great first half of the 2001–02 Superliga season, Hareide took his leave in spring 2002 before the last matches of the season.
 He was replaced by youth team coach Tom Køhlert, who, though reluctant to take the job, gave first team debuts to the top youth team players, most notably Thomas Kahlenberg, who helped the club narrowly secure the championship win on goal difference.

 The Laudrup years (2002–2006)

 In the 2002–03 pre-season, Brøndby announced that Danish icon Michael Laudrup was taking the manager seat in his old club with John Jensen, also a club legend, as his assistant.
 In their first season, there were massive cuts from the very large squad; ten players were put in the reserves squad or sold and a talent squad was established.
-The club was to rely even more home grown players as Brøndby was already famous for developing very talented players.
+The club was to rely even more home grown players, as Brøndby was already famous for developing very talented players.
 In the process, Laudrup told several players to find new clubs as he thought they would not fit in the playing style he wanted to implement.